dedenker/pyzabbix-agent/README.md

 This is a regular python module, where you shall define function main(*args).
-All arguments passed from Zabbix to an agent, will be passed to a main() functions as srings.
+All arguments passed from Zabbix to an agent, will be passed to a main() functions as strings.
 The return value will be returned to Zabbix.
 Only Int, Long, Float and String information types are supported as return values.

 ## "Special" Zabbix modules